official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 efforts to frustrate their work;

-164 UN Security Council, 24 November 1997, ‘Emergency session of the United Nations Special Commission established under paragraph 9 (b) (i) of Security Council resolution 687 (1991)’ (S/1997/922).
+[^164]: UN Security Council, 24 November 1997, ‘Emergency session of the United Nations Special
-165 UN Security Council, 24 November 1997, ‘Emergency session of the United Nations Special Commission established under paragraph 9 (b) (i) of Security Council resolution 687 (1991)’ (S/1997/922).
+[^165]: UN Security Council, 24 November 1997, ‘Emergency session of the United Nations Special

 99